holgerimbery/clusterlab/README.md

 *feeder (small container ship)*

-is a Raspberry Pi 3B+ cluster with docker and as an option to install docker swarm with portainer gui or kubernetes. all worker nodes operate in a diskless mode.
+a Raspberry Pi 3B+ cluster with docker and - as an option-  ready to install docker swarm with portainer gui or kubernetes.
+All worker nodes operate in a diskless mode.

 *Network booting works only for the wired adapter.
 Booting over **wireless LAN** is not supported.